keebenthusiast/arch-o-matic/README.md

 #To use them:

-Boot into the Arch image with either a CD or Flash drive. connect to network ( skip if using wired ):
+Boot into the Arch image ( preferably newer than 6 months ) with either a CD or Flash drive. connect to network ( skip if using wired ):
 <code>wifi-menu</code>